raspberrypilearning/pacman-terminal/en/step_4.md

 ### Print working directory

 `pwd` stands for 'print working directory'.
-This command shows where you are in the Raspberry Pi's **file system**, meaning it tells you what directory you are currently in in the command line — your working directory!
+This command shows where you are in your Raspberry Pi's **file system**, meaning it tells you what directory you are currently in in the command line — your working directory!
 You can use this command at any time to not get lost.

 --- task ---
 Type `pwd` and press <kbd>Enter</kbd>.